 This work and funding are just some of the steps Google has taken over the years to encourage Black businesses around the world, proving that the stock is a great choice for those looking to promote and invest in these types of programs.

 Access more worthy investments by checking out our market-beating shortlist of stocks.
-Start your 7-day free trial now so you too can generate real long-term wealth.
+Start your free access now so you too can generate real long-term wealth.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.